 Hiking to Base Camp

 As our team of climbers and guides made our way up to Corbet High Camp, set at the base of the stunning rock walls of the Grand Teton, I thought about the students we were supporting.
 The Summit for Someone program is a fundraising challenge for Big City Mountaineers.
-The money we raised for our climb sponsors under-serviced youth to go on a week-long, transformative backpacking experience.
+The money we raised for our climb sponsors youth from disinvested communities to go on week-long, transformative backpacking experiences.

-As I huffed and puffed my way up the endless ocean of switchbacks, I thought a lot about what my first backpacking experience had been like and how that trip had transformed my life, even if I didn’t see it until 18 years later.
+As I huffed and puffed my way up the endless ocean of switchbacks, I reflected on a what my first backpacking experience had been like.
+That trip transformed my life, even if I didn’t fully realize it until 18 years later.
 I wondered what the Big City Mountaineers students were thinking as they put their loaded packs on for the first time.
 Like them, I was nervous about the unknown and weary about my abilities.